 Self-educating only goes so far in the decision-making process.
-A sales department knows their industry, understands competitor offerings and can adjust their sales pitch accordingly.
-While customers don’t expect a hard sell, salespeople should be sharing knowledge that is insightful, helpful and informative, adding value at every step of the sales process.
+A sales department knows its industry, understands competitor offerings, and can adjust its sales pitch accordingly.
+While customers don’t expect a hard sell, salespeople should be sharing knowledge that is insightful, helpful, and informative, adding value at every step of the sales process.

 A good salesperson instills trust in a customer with an understanding and appreciation of their need for knowledge and insight.
 Why would product A work for them?
 What benefits would they realize?
 Why is this product made from X and not Y?
 How have companies similar to theirs used product A?
 These are just a couple of the questions salespeople should be on hand to answer.

 So, it is clear to me that salespeople are still needed, even in the modern business environment of today.
 Maybe you agree with me or even disagree entirely!
 I’d love to hear your thoughts in the comments section below.